gbroques/notes/getting-started-with-redux/readme.md

 #Getting Started With Redux by Dan Abramov
-Taken from the [Egghead.io](https://egghead.io/series/getting-started-with-redux) video series.
+Notes taken from the [Egghead.io](https://egghead.io/series/getting-started-with-redux) video series.

 ---